Passive Market Impact: A Point Process Approach: A new micro-structure price model

 Note also that this model allows for negative queue values.
 For instance, this can happen whenever $q_t^x > 0$, and the Hawkes process $N^x$ jumps $q_t^x + 1$ times before the limit process $L^x$ and the cancel process jumps.
 Since the intensity of the Hawkes process is always strictly positive, this can happen with strictly positive probability.
 However, this is not an issue.
 From a theoretical perspective, the behavior of the market is similar when $q_t^x$ is positive or negative.
-Moreover, when calibrated to the market $\lambda^L$ and $\lambda^C$ are such that the probability of a negative queue remains small. \\
+Moreover, when calibrated to the market $\lambda^L$ and $\lambda^C$ are such that the probability of a negative queue remains small.

-Inspired by previous papers \cite{jaisson2015market, jusselin2020noarbitrage, durin2023two}, we then define the price as the limit of the anticipation of the upcoming market orders with a weight that depends on the limit order book state at the time of execution of the market order.
+Inspired by previous papers \cite{jaisson2015market,jusselin2020noarbitrage,durin2023two}, we then define the price as the limit of the anticipation of the upcoming market orders with a weight that depends on the limit order book state at the time of execution of the market order.
 This weight encodes the fact that it is harder for the price to move in one direction when the available volume in this side of the limit order book is higher.
 Specifically, we introduce for all $t \geq 0$

 for some function $\kappa$.
-In this expression, if $t$ is a jump time of $N^a$, then $\kappa(q^a_t, q^b_t)$ can be interpreted as the information content of the trade occurring at time $t$.
+In this expression, if $t$ is a jump time of $N^a$, then $\kappa(q^a_t)$ can be interpreted as the information content of the trade occurring at time $t$.
 It can also be seen as a measure of how hard it is to pass through the current limit order book and provoke a price change.
-In that view, it is natural to take

-with $\kappa_1$ decreasing, as it is more difficult to create a price change when the pile is bigger.
-Another suitable choice for $\kappa$ would be
+Therefore we consider $\kappa_1$ to be decreasing, as it is more difficult to create a price change when the pile is bigger. \begin{remark} Another suitable choice would be for $\kappa$ to depend on both queue levels and is given by

-Taking $\kappa_2$ decreasing would be supported by the fact that the sign of the next price movement can be predicted by the current imbalance of the order book \cite{burghardt2006measuring, gould2016queue,lehalle2017limit,stoikov2018micro}.
-However, this approach is more challenging theoretically than \eqref{eq:kappa:1D} and the interpretation for $\kappa$ is slightly less trivial.
-Therefore, in the following, we will always suppose that $\kappa$ is of the form \eqref{eq:kappa:1D}, and we write $\kappa_1 = \kappa$ for conciseness so that \eqref{eq:price:lim:gen} becomes
+for a jump time of $N^a$ and $\kappa(q^b_s, q^a_s)$ for a jump time of $N^b$.
+Taking $\kappa_2$ decreasing would be supported by the fact that the sign of the next price movement can be predicted by the current imbalance of the order book \cite{burghardt2006measuring,gould2016queue,lehalle2017limit,stoikov2018micro}.
+However, this approach is more challenging theoretically and the interpretation for $\kappa$ is slightly less trivial.
+Therefore, in the following, we consider the price process \eqref{eq:price:lim}. \end{remark}

 Up to this point, it is unclear whether this limit is well defined.
 It is the case, but proving it requires some additional assumption on the functions $\lambda^L$ and $\lambda^C$.
 When $\kappa$ is constant, it was shown in \cite{jaisson2015market} that this limit is well-defined and is given explicitly by